GauravPrakashBhakte/Sonar-Rock-Vs-Mine/README.md

 Steps Involved

-- Data Loading
+1.Data Loading

--Data Preprocessing
+2.Data Preprocessing

--Fitting the data into training And testing
+3.Fitting the data into training And testing

-- Implementation Of Logistic Regression
+4.Implementation Of Logistic Regression

--Data valuation
+5.Data valuation